MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/storage-io-performance.md

 There are three types of VHD files: fixed, dynamic, and differencing.

-**Recommendation**: As you compare the VHD file types, consider the following Recommendation.
+**Recommendation**: As you compare the VHD file types, consider the following recommendations.

 | File type | Disk format | Recommendation |
 | --- | --- | --- |